 Evaluating patients with chronic myelogenous leukemia and Philadelphia chromosome positive B-cell acute lymphoblastic leukemia receiving tyrosine kinase inhibitor (TKI) therapy, who are apparently failing treatment

-The presence of 1 or more point mutations in the translocated portion of the ABL1 region of the BCR-ABL1 fusion mRNA is considered a positive result, indicating tyrosine kinase inhibitor (TKI) resistance.
+The presence of one or more point mutations in the translocated portion of the ABL1 region of the BCR-ABL1 fusion mRNA is considered a positive result, indicating tyrosine kinase inhibitor (TKI) resistance.
 The specific type of mutation may influence the sensitivity to a specific TKI, and could be useful in guiding therapeutic options for an individual patient.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 This assay is comprehensive for detecting BCR-ABL1 KD mutations, but does not detect all possible mutations in ABL1; this, a negative result by this assay does not exclude the presence of a rare, less-well characterized, or unknown mutation that could be associated with some degree of tyrosine kinase inhibitor resistance.
 The clinical significance of such rarely occurring mutations is, however, uncertain.

 The quantitative level of BCR-ABL1 transcript is critical for a successful assay mutation analysis, because the amplification efficiency for a longer mRNA template is decreased with a low abundance of target.
 If the BCR-ABL1 quantitative PCR level is too low, RT-PCR amplification of BCR-ABL1 may be unsuccessful to yield product for sequencing.
 Although laboratory standards are yet to be developed, a BCR-ABL1/ABL1 quantitative level above 0.1% is generally considered to be required in order to detect KD mutations by this assay.